sCrypt-Inc/boilerplate/README.md

 Tests could also be run from the console by executing `npm test`, just like regular Javascript/TypeScript tests.

 ## How to deploy contracts

+### deploy by writing javascript/typescript code

 1. Provide a private key with funds in `privateKey.js`
 ```javascript
 const key = '$YOUR_PRIVATE_KEY_HERE'
 ```
-2. Deploy a contract and call its function by issuing
+1. Deploy a contract and call its function by issuing
 ```bash
 node deployments/demo.js
 ```